v12technology/v12technology.github.io/starting/get_started.md

 The utility method above generates random currency pair trade events and posts them to the supplied event processor.
 ## Running the application

-Running the application will generate the event processor and after about 5 seconds, the following will be output to the console:
+Running the application will generate the event processor and then publish Trade events to the processor.
+After about 5 seconds, the following will be output to the console:

 {% highlight console %}
 Most active ccy pairs in past 5 seconds: